 Noncommercial Guidance for NYC Pedestrians and Cyclists in Case of Possible Car Crash Injury

-Accident report required to file an insurance claim
+You must report a car-bike/ped crash to file a No-Fault insurance claim

 The officer who arrives at the scene must obtain contact information for the driver, witnesses, and you.
-(Patrol Guide §217-01, page 13) Still, you should gather witness names and phone numbers yourself if you can, or ask a bystander to do it for you.
+(Patrol Guide §217-01, page 13) If you can, gather witness names and phone numbers yourself, or ask a bystander to do it for you, to ensure that this is not overlooked.

 Always get an accident report

-The NYPD’s Police Accident Report (PAR) is written by a police officer, generally at the scene of a crash, or within five days at the precinct station.
+The NYPD’s Police Accident Report (PAR) is written by a police officer, generally at the scene of a crash, or upon your request within five days at the precinct station.

-The State Dept. of Motor Vehicles’ MV-104 form is self-reported—by drivers or by crash victims—and submitted to the state DMV within 10 days of the crash.
+The State Dept. of Motor Vehicles’ MV-104 form is self-reported—by drivers or by crash victims—and mailed to the state DMV within 10 days of the crash.

 The Police Accident Report (MV-104AN)